Homewood, Bellbrook: Description

 Homewood has a verandah to the front (facing east).
 The house is made of timber with an iron roof.
 The verandah (together with the roof) had some renovations done during 1980-82.
 There are two front windows facing out to the verandah.
 From the entrance hallway, there are two bedrooms, one on each side.
 The dining room (on the left) and third bedroom (on the right) are further down the hallway.
 A doorway from the dining room leads to the kitchen with adjoining bathroom.
 The open fire and stove are on the back wall of the kitchen with shelving to the left.
 There was no bathroom at first.
 The current bathroom was added in 1945 and located in a space occupied by the pantry.

-Despite its simple structure and basic foundation material there has been surprisingly little significant alteration to Homewood in its 90-odd years of existence.
-Homewood remains intact and is rich in its compelling associations with the boyhood and growing up of Slim Dusty.
+Despite its simple structure and basic foundation material there has been little significant alteration to Homewood in its 90-odd years of existence.
+Homewood remains intact and is rich in its associations with the boyhood and growing up of Slim Dusty.

 Homewood retains its original materials and features with little modification.